seishun/node-steam/README.md

 ### 'announcement'
 * SteamID of the group
 * headline
+* gid

 Use the group's RSS feed to get the body of the announcement if you want it.

+You can craft a link to the announcement using the formula `http://steamcommunity.com/gid/<Group SteamID>/announcements/detail/<gid>`.

+### 'event'
+* SteamID of the group
+* headline
+* event start time (unix timestamp)
+* gid

+An event was posted to a Steam group.

+You can craft a link to the event using the formula `http://steamcommunity.com/gid/<Group SteamID>/events/<gid>`.

 ### 'fromGC'
 * appID